SimpleDataLabsInc/prophecy-docs/docs/SQL/development/visual-editor/visual-expression-builder/visual-expression-builder-reference.md

 The Visual Expression Builder supports the following expression options:

 - **Column**: Allows you to select an input column from your source tables.
-You can view all of the available input columns from under the dropdown menu or under **Input** on the left of the Gem dialog.
+You can view all of the available input columns from under the dropdown menu or under **Input** on the left-hand side of the Gem dialog.
 - **Value**: Allows you to enter any kind of value.
   - If you enter a string value, it'll be considered as a string within quotes.
   - If you enter a number, it'll be considered as a numerical value, but you have the option to click to **Check to read value as string**.